 So long as you are enrolled at the Art Academy, you have access to Creative Cloud.
 However, if you take a year(s) off, you may have your license removed until you return to the school.
 To access Creative Cloud, you'll simply navigate to Adobe.com and sign in with your school email address and password.
 After that, you'll want to download the Creative Cloud app itself, not individual applications like Photoshop or Illustrator, that will come later.
 Once Creative Cloud is downloaded and installed, you'll want to open it and sign in again with your school email account, and then you can pick and choose which apps you'd like to install.
 You can also manage your Adobe cloud storage as well if you'd like to use that as opposed to OneDrive.
 All Creative Cloud users receive 250GB of Creative Cloud storage.

-There is also a wealth of Creative Cloud training videos on Adobe's site which you can get to at https://www.adobe.com/products/captivateprime/content-catalog/creative-cloud.html
+There is also a wealth of help and how-to articles at helpx.adobe.com and Creative Cloud training videos on Adobe's site which you can get to at https://www.adobe.com/products/captivateprime/content-catalog/creative-cloud.html

 The school has various types of equipment that's available to check out, including but not limited to:

 - Cameras (both film and digital)